 Step Three: Check the price structure

 -Compare apples with apples.
 Try to establish the level of provided componentry you are getting for the price.

 As a rule there are two prices: the first is 'to lockup' which includes frame, roofing, cladding, external doors and windows, and the second is 'lockup' plus internal doors and linings.
 Check my inclusions page to clarify this.
-Also I have a kit-home prices page that might help.
+Also I have a kit-home prices page and a Real Cost comparison page that will help.

 Click the Owner Builder button on the top Nav Bar to see lots of other relevant kit-home pages